-Together we'll walk through the basics of bots so you'll have the confidence to immediately start automating all your trading activities, saving you hours of time and giving you the power to finally scale your portfolio.
+Together we'll walk through the basics of bots so you'll have the confidence to automate all your trading activities, saving you hours of time, adding control and precision to your strategies, and giving you the power to finally scale your portfolio.

 You deserve a better way to trade.
 Let's show you how to make it happen...